Stop Epilepsy Seizures During Sleep: Breathing Remedy

 Related web pages:

 - Treatment of Seizures Program (90% Success Rate)

-- How to Stop Seizures Naturally - In order to prevent sleep seizures, one should understand the general mechanism of seizures.
+- How to Stop Seizures Naturally - In order to prevent sleep seizures, one should understand the general mechanism or causes of seizures.

 - Seizure Threshold Is Controlled by Breathing Pattern and Blood Gases - With clinical research related to effects of breathing on seizures

 - Cause of Seizures web page explains the details related to seizures while sleeping and daytime seizures.

 Abstracts (Western doctors who treated absence spells and seizures with breathing techniques)

 syndrome as a previously unrecognized cause, Am J Med.
 1984